syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ### Android

-The Android launches the SfListView without any initialization, and is enough to only initialize the Xamarin.Forms framework to launch the application.
+The Android launches the SfListView without any initialization, and is enough to only initialize the Xamarin.Forms Framework to launch the application.

 ### iOS

-To launch the SfListView in iOS, call the `SfListViewRenderer.Init()` in the `FinishedLaunching` overridden method of the AppDelegate class after the Xamarin.Forms framework initialization, and before the LoadApplication is called as demonstrated in the following code example:
+To launch the SfListView in iOS, call the `SfListViewRenderer.Init()` in the `FinishedLaunching` overridden method of the AppDelegate class after the Xamarin.Forms Framework initialization, and before the LoadApplication is called as demonstrated in the following code example:

 {% highlight c# %}
 public override bool FinishedLaunching(UIApplication app, NSDictionary options)